Relrin/k6-reports-tool/README.md

 To start developing will need to have installed latest [K6](https://k6.io/docs/getting-started/installation/), [Rust](https://www.rust-lang.org/learn/get-started) and [Docker](https://docs.docker.com/install/).

-Instead of manually installing all of the used dependencies (e.g. Grafana nodes), will be more than enough to start up a bunch of Docker container with the following command:
+Instead of manually installing all of the used dependencies (e.g. Grafana nodes), will be more than enough to start up a bunch of Docker containers with the following command:
 ```
 docker-compose up -d
 ```